What Is A Flat Rate Pricing Model? Pros & Cons Explained

 Cons of flat rate pricing

-Flat rate pricing may work for a few companies, but it’s nearly extinct in the SaaS ecosystem, and with good reason.
+Flat rate option may work for a few companies, but it’s nearly extinct in the SaaS ecosystem, and with good reason.
 A one-size-fits-all approach is a good way to make sure none of your users are happy.
-Small businesses may choose a competitor that offers a more budget-friendly starter plan, while larger businesses may require more features or bandwidth than your flat rate subscription plan can offer.
+Businesses owners may choose a competitor that offers a more budget-friendly starter plan, while larger businesses may require more features or bandwidth than your flat rate subscription plan can offer.

 Larger businesses also bring added risk to any SaaS using a flat rate pricing model.
-These businesses have the potential to strain your server resources as well as your customer support resources—and with flat rate pricing, they won’t be paying you a penny more for your trouble.
+These businesses have the potential to strain your server resources as well as your customer support resources—and with fixed pricing, they won’t be paying you a penny more for your trouble.

 In addition to lost customers and bloated operating costs, flat rate pricing also limits your potential for future gains.
 A one-size-fits-all approach may be simple, but it blinds you to your users and the diversity of their needs.
 Tiered pricing allows you to segment your users and target your development and support efforts accordingly.
 With flat rate pricing, you lose the ability to align your pricing with your value metric, since you don’t make additional revenue for additional value.

 Can I grow revenue with a flat rate pricing model?